London Philharmonic Orchestra

 The Orchestra was founded by Sir Thomas Beecham in 1932, and since then has been headed by many of the great names in the conducting world, including Sir Adrian Boult, Bernard Haitink, Sir Georg Solti, Klaus Tennstedt and Kurt Masur.
 The Orchestra's current Principal Conductor is Vladimir Jurowski, appointed in 2007.
-From September 2015 Andrés Orozco-Estrada will take up the position of Principal Guest Conductor.
+Andrés Orozco-Estrada became our Principal Guest Conductor in September 2015.
 Magnus Lindberg is the Orchestra’s current Composer in Residence.

 Where we perform

 The London Philharmonic Orchestra has been performing at Southbank Centre's Royal Festival Hall in London since it opened in 1951, becoming Resident Orchestra there in 1992.
 We also have flourishing residencies in Brighton and Eastbourne, and in summer we play for Glyndebourne Festival Opera where we have been Resident Symphony Orchestra since 1964.
 Touring abroad forms a major part of the Orchestra's schedule: highlights of the 2015/16 season include visits to Mexico City as part of the UK Mexico Year of Culture, Spain, Germany, Canary Islands, Belgium, a return to the Concertgebouw, Amsterdam and the Orchestra’s premiere at La Scala, Milan.

 'Exceptional playing from the London Philharmonic Orchestra.'The Times, July 2015